candycode/candycode.github.com/site/about/index.md

 reconstruction and visualization of approximated solutions to the Schrödinger equation in 2008 (paper accepted at 2009 IEEE Visualization conference).

-Ido have a web presence since 1996 and used my sites to distribute my own developed free software and programming tutorials which although dated I hope they will find room on this website and _GitHub_.
+I do have a web presence since 1996 and used my sites to distribute my own developed free software and programming tutorials which although dated I hope they will find room on this website and _GitHub_.

-I do have interests in computer graphics and life sciences and in general building software applications and libraries that people like to use.

 I lived and worked in Northern Italy...